 There are of course other kinds of audiences to consider, but this is the one we were inevitably getting at in this kind of essay.

-§6.
-What a cacophany when the nations rage.
 How does one establish an audience-author relationship in all this noise?
-Even as our media ecology splinters into micro-fragments.

 From a very high level, let us consider two primary platforms that dominate the Internet spaces of text: Substack and Twitter (latterly known as X).

-I have nothing original to say about Twitter here.
-It was a radically unique platform to emerge alongside the oligopolic contenders of Web 2.0 as the Obama presidency advanced in years.
-That is not a novel observation.
+Twitter was a radically unique platform to emerge alongside the oligopolic contenders of Web 2.0 as the Obama presidency advanced in years.

-Its structure up until fairly recently featured two primary constraints: (1) the character limit and (2) the infinite scroll.
+Its unique structure up until fairly recently featured two primary constraints: (1) the character limit and (2) the infinite scroll.

 If you did not possess the external advantages of public recognition or bot manipulation, your primary currency was poetic economy.